Sofeem/country-service-frontend/README.md

 # CountryServiceFrontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.

+# Functions of Web application
 The web application privde the countries code information.
-The information is presented in the google map. left hand side the shows the countries codes and on clicking them a marker withh generates on the clicked country which shows other information about country.
+The information is presented in the google map.
+Left hand side panels shows the countries codes of all the countries and by clicking on any one of the country, a marker will generates over google map which shows information about country when hover over marker.

 ## Code Running Dependencies
-Require google Map API:
+# Require google Map API:
 link: https://developers.google.com/maps/documentation/javascript/get-api-key

-Another Api for extracting the latitugde and lopngitude:
+# Another Api for extracting the latitugde and lopngitude:
 Geoapify:
 https://apidocs.geoapify.com/playground/geocoding#reverse (get key)

-Module or Dependencies required:
+# Module or Dependencies required:

 rxjs-compat
 command to install: npm i rxjs-compat